Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on June 16, 2015.

 Image Credit: Chemistry Land

-Hydrostatic weighing (also known as underwater weighing) involves submersing yourself in a pool and being weighed on a special scale.
-Once in the pool, you exhale all your air, completely submerge yourself in the water, and let the scale record your weight.
+Hydrostatic weighing (also known as underwater weighing) calculates your body fat percentage using you underwater body weight.
+To get your underwater weight, you first need to expel all of the air in your lungs and then submerge yourself in a pool while sitting on a special scale.
 Your underwater weight is compared with what you weigh on land, and these numbers, together with the value of the density of the water in the pool, are put through a series of calculations.
 These calculations produce your body fat percentage.

 When done properly, hydrostatic weighing is a very precise method for measuring your body fat percentage, and it is often regarded as “Gold Standard” for body composition analysis.
 However, just like calipers, hydrostatic weighing cannot report anything beyond body fat, like skeletal muscle mass, body water, and dry lean mass.

-To get a hydrostatic weighing test performed, you will need to make an appointment at a facility such as university or high-end sports complex that has built a hydrostatic weighing pool and has trained staff to perform the test.
+To get a hydrostatic weighing test performed, you will need to make an appointment at a facility such as a university or high-end sports complex that has built a hydrostatic weighing pool and a trained staff.